-Cooperative Extension offers several different free cooking and nutrition workshops for families, youth and seniors who have limited incomes and who live in Rockland County.
-These free workshops are held at different places throughout Rockland County and we provide all materials that you will use, including the food that you will cook and eat during the class.
+Cooperative Extension offers several different free cooking and nutrition workshops for families, youth and seniors who have limited incomes and who live in Tompkins County.
+These free workshops are held at different places throughout Tompkins County and we provide all materials that you will use, including the food that you will cook and eat during the class.
 Some workshops also provide free childcare and transportation (if needed).
 For new moms, we also offer breastfeeding classes and support.

 Each class participant receives a free computer food intake analysis, which helps your nutrition educator to customize the class sessions to meet your specific needs.
 Classes are taught in English to groups at various community sites or individual homes.
 Our Nutrition Educators continually strive to help you to recognize the value of good food and nutrition and make food safety habit forming!